MuhammadAwais-32013/MuhammadAwais-32013/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=MuhammadAwais-32013)

 ## About Me
-I'm a Computer Science student, passionate about Generative AI and Machine Learning.
+I'm a Computer Science student, passionate about Agentic Ai, Generative AI, and Machine Learning.
 I have a strong foundation in Object-Oriented Programming, programming fundamentals, and Data Structures and Algorithms (DSA).
 My front-end development expertise includes working with Tailwind CSS and Next.js.

 I also have hands-on experience with Hugging Face, Gradio, and Streamlit, and I've successfully deployed several Generative AI applications.
 Additionally, I can work with LLMs and LangChain.